reutdayan/Problem-Solving-with-Search/README.md

-# Solve search problem using 3 algorithms:
+# Solve search problems using 3 algorithms:

 * UCS
 * A star